National Bad Poetry Day - August 18

 National Bad Poetry Day

-If you don’t consider yourself a poet but still love to compose quirky rhymes, National Bad Poetry Day is the perfect chance to unleash your creativity!
-Not everyone is born with poetic talent, but that doesn’t mean you should hold back.
-Share your verses—even if they’re hilariously terrible.
-That’s the whole point of this celebration!
+If you do not consider yourself a poet but still enjoy making quirky rhymes, National Bad Poetry Day is the perfect excuse to let your creativity loose.
+Not everyone is born with poetic talent, but that does not mean you have to hold back.
+Share your verses, even if they are hilariously terrible.
+That is exactly what this celebration is about.

-2. Anne Bradstreet is recognized as the first published American poet.
+1. Anne Bradstreet is widely recognized as the first published poet in colonial America.

-4. The oldest surviving poems date back to the 23rd century BC.
+3. The oldest surviving poems date back thousands of years to ancient Mesopotamia.

-When is National Bad Poetry Day in 2025?
+When Is National Bad Poetry Day in 2026?

 National Bad Poetry Day is observed on August 18 each year.